 The Combination of Methylene Blue and an SRI

-Methylene blue or any other MAO inhibitor increases the level of serotonin to a dangerous level in people who are also taking certain SRIs.
+Methylene blue or any other MAO inhibitor may increase the level of serotonin to a dangerous level in people who are also taking certain SRIs.
 The resulting condition is known as serotonin syndrome.
 Some possible symptoms of the syndrome include a rapid heartbeat, high blood pressure, sweating, diarrhea, agitation, confusion, and lack of muscle coordination.
 Serotonin syndrome may sometimes be life threatening.

 G6PD Enzyme Deficiency